 Zwift Running with Milestone Pod – Zwift Gear Test

-In Dec 2016 Milestone added live pod metrics as a beta firmware update – which didn’t work very well for me when I first received the pod, no idea why.
-I could connect to Zwift, but didnt seem to get live data, or when it did broadcast, seemed to get stuck – sad face
+In Dec 2016 Milestone added live pod metrics via a firmware update – this magic source was needed in connecting to Zwift – but it seemed to get stuck initially – sad face

-However, in Feb 2017, an update to the beta firmware was pushed out which not only allowed me to finally run on Zwift!
+However, in Feb 2017, an update to the firmware was pushed out which finally allowed me to get running on Zwift!
 Huzzah

 Everything works exactly as you would expect on the general running front.
 You connect the foot pod as your running sensor, attach your heart rate monitor, set your treadmill, and head off around Watopia.

 One thing to note, due to the lack of running with power, the triathlon workouts which include running sections are not really any use to MilestonePod users.

 Save for this; the Milestone Pod worked well on Zwift running:

 - The slight lag of maybe 1-2 seconds between me changing pace and the avatar responding.